openbmc/openbmc/poky/documentation/migration-guides/migration-1.7.rst

 occurred:

--  *A separate build directory is now used by default:* The ``autotools`` class has been changed to use a directory for building (:term:`B`), which is separate from the source directory (:term:`S`).
+-  *A separate build directory is now used by default:* The :ref:`autotools <ref-classes-autotools>` class has been changed to use a directory for building (:term:`B`), which is separate from the source directory (:term:`S`).
 This is commonly referred to as ``B != S``, or an out-of-tree build.